-The UAE does not publicise what sanctions are in force, but according to the UAE authorities, EU, UN, and US sanctions will be enforced on an ad hoc basis upon the issuance of internal directives.
+The UAE does not publicize what sanctions are in force, but according to the UAE authorities, EU, UN, and US sanctions will be enforced on an ad hoc basis upon the issuance of internal directives.

 Does the UAE implement UN sanctions?